 Onsen Kyoto – There’s no doubt about it: a trip to Japan (especially in the colder winter months) isn’t complete without experiencing an onsen, which is a traditional natural communal Japanese hot spring where people bathe naked (most of the time).
 Whilst many foreigners in the past have found the activity to be a tad challenging, the recent boom in tourism in Japan has sparked intense interest in visitors exploring all aspects of the intricate Japanese culture…even if it means pushing against their personal boundaries.
+To know the rules to respect in an onsen, make sure you read this: Onsen Etiquette – 10 Tips.

 If you’re reading this, you’re probably fully aware of this aspect, and are now looking for the best option onsen for your impending trip to Japan – more specifically, Kyoto, the quaint city in Kansai that’s known worldwide for its gorgeous temples, stunning shrines, and awesome landmarks, not to mention its intense concentration of ryokans and onsen.